uber/cadence/common/archiver/gcloud/README.md

 ### Limitations

 - The only operator supported is `=`
+- Currently It's not possible to guarantee the resulSet order, specially if the pageSize it's fullfilled.

 ### Example

-*Searches for all records done in day 2020-01-21 with the specified workflow id*
+*Searches the first 20 records for a given day 2020-01-21*

-`./cadence --do samples-domain workflow listarchived -q "StartTime = '2020-01-21T00:00:00Z' AND WorkflowType='MobileOnlyWorkflow::processMobileOnly' AND SearchPrecision='Day'"`
+`./cadence --do samples-domain workflow listarchived -ps="20" -q "StartTime = '2020-01-21T00:00:00Z' AND SearchPrecision='Day'"`

 ## Archival query syntax